cybersokari/allure-report-deployer/README.md

 ---

 #### Q3: Can I deploy reports to multiple Firebase sites?
-- **A**: Yes, use different values for `WEBSITE_ID` for each site.
+- **A**: Yes, use different values for `REPORT_ID` for each site.
 This allows you to manage separate URLs for different test runs or environments.

 ---